Yaya-Cout/Nwagyu/src/guide/apps/numcraft.md

 # Numcraft

 Everybody loves Minecraft-like games.
-Did you ever wanted to play it on your calculator?
+Did you ever want to play it on your calculator?
 Thanks to Numcraft, your dreams can now be realized.
-Enter a 3D game usually running between 20 FPS and 40 FPS during normal gameplay (speed depend on your calculator model) directly on your calculator.
+Enter a 3D game usually running between 20 FPS and 40 FPS during normal gameplay (speed depends on your calculator model) directly on your calculator.
 Build anything you want in this sandbox as long as it fit the map and your creativity.